 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-When you think of winter vacation destinations in Canada does Calgary top your list?
-For most, it likely doesn’t which is such a shame.
+When you think of winter vacation destinations in Canada, does Calgary top your list?
+For many people, it doesn’t, which is such a shame!

 Although a larger city located in the prairies, it’s home to a ton of awesome things to do.
 In fact, the city’s location gives it an advantage over the rest.
 Not only does it sit on the doorstep of the Rocky Mountains but it’s also home to a large international airport.
 This makes Calgary a popular port of entry in Canada that’s surrounded by beauty!